 In the above diagram, all areas are directly connected to the backbone.
 In the rare situations where a new area is introduced that cannot have a direct physical access to the backbone, a virtual link will have to be configured.
 Virtual links will be discussed in the next section.
 Note the different types of routing information.
 Routes that are generated from within an area (the destination belongs to the area) are called intra-area routes.
 These routes are normally represented by the letter O in the IP routing table.
+Routes that originate from other areas are called inter-area or Summary routes.
+The notation for these routes is O IA in the IP routing table.
 Routes that originate from other routing protocols (or different OSPF processes) and that are injected into OSPF via redistribution are called external routes.
 These routes are represented by O E2 or O E1 in the IP routing table.
 Multiple routes to the same destination are preferred in the following order: intra-area, inter-area, external E1, external E2.
 External types E1 and E2 will be explained later.